Jaladhar Sen: Acquaintances, friends, and personalities

-Dwijendralal went to England for higher studies, and after return joined the government service, while Jaladhar continued as a school teacher.
+Dwijendralal went to England for higher studies, and after his return, joined the government service, while Jaladhar continued as a schoolteacher.
 They met again during 1895–96 in Mahishadol.
-Dwijendralal was posted in Tamluk as the Settlement Officer and Jaladhar was the school teacher of Mahishadol that time.
-In later days when both of them were in Calcutta, in many occasions Dwijwendralal used to say:
+Dwijendralal was posted in Tamluk as the settlement officer and Jaladhar was the schoolteacher of Mahishadol at that time.
+In later days when both of them were in Calcutta, on many occasions Dwijwendralal used to say: